jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-10.md

 <!-- "We make our fortunes and we call them fate." - B. DISRAELI -->

+> *Superphysics Note: In our experience, a long Saturn line is synonymous with racket or financial need

 THE line of Saturn is the fourth Main line which receives the Current.
 - It is also called the "line of Fate"